artbyrab/yii2-module-base/documents/guides/overriding-routes.md

 ```

 * Update your config file, whether it is web.php, test.php or another name
-* In the 'urlManager' section add in the routes you wish to overide
+* In the 'urlManager' section add in the routes you wish to override
 * Please see the example below:

 ```